 - Unit 7 – Practical sports performance

-- Unit 1 – Anatomy and Physiology
+- Unit 1 – Anatomy and Physiology (exam)

 - Unit 2 – Fitness training and programming for health, sport and wellbeing

 A variety of methods will be used including group discussions, case studies, practical performance, work based assignments, presentations, plan and deliver activities for others, observation and analysis, project work and time constrained written tasks.
 A grading of Pass, Merit & Distinction will be applied to all assignments using defined criteria and specified learning outcomes.
-All units are internally assessed and verified.

 Unit breakdown of assessment: